Thinking of taking the new SAT? Here's an overview of what to expect.

 It's a good idea to take the SAT for the first time in the spring of your junior year.
-This will give you time to take the test again in the fall of your senior year.
-If you are applying Early Decision or Early Action, you may need to take the test by the early fall.
-For most other application deadlines, you may be able to take the test as late as December of your senior year.
+This will give you time to take it again in the fall of your senior year.
 Be sure to confirm the last possible date you can take the test with the colleges you are applying to.

 Sending Your Scores to Colleges

-When you register for the SAT, you can choose up to four colleges to receive your scores.
-The College Board will send your scores to these colleges free of charge.
-You can also, for a fee, designate colleges after you have taken the test.
+When you register for the SAT, you can choose up to four colleges to receive your scores at no cost.
+After you have taken the test, you can send scores to more colleges for a fee.
 Fee waivers are available, based on income.